The Siblings Empowering Queer Identities

 Joel: Our collaboration is tight and strong together because we developed this particular style of movement as a family.
 I had a lot of dance training when I was younger, and when it comes to style, we like to swap clothes.
 We have this Black Panther-y, punk-y, Afro-punk look.
 It's a play on many different things, and it's definitely loud sometimes.

-Both of you also self-identity as queer, adding another dimension to your relationship and journey as creatives of color.
+Both of you also self-identity as queer, adding another dimension to your relationship and journey as creatives of colour.
 What does queer mean to you?

 Georgia: I identify as queer because I am in the queer community.
 It's all I know.
 My friends are queer, the language that I speak is queer, and the people who I stand for are queer.